nheidloff/heidloffblog/_posts/2023-01-15-welcome-new-jekyll-based-blog.md

 ---

-*When you read this, you will see that my blog layout has changed.
+*When you read this, you see that my blog layout has changed.
 More importantly I've migrated my blog from Wordpress to a static website built with Jekyll and hosted via GitHub Pages.
 Read on, if you want to know my motive.*

 ## History